Office Address5374 Scott Hall, 540 E. Canfield Detroit, MI 48201

 Position TitleProfessor and William D. Traitel Endowed Chair of Physiology

 Areas of InterestGene regulation and structural-function relationships of contractile and cytoskeleton proteins

 Dr. Jin was appointed Chair of the Department of Physiology in June 2009.
 Dr. Jin comes to the School of Medicine from the Northwestern University Feinberg School of Medicine, where he served as Chief of Molecular Cardiology and Professor of Medicine.
 Dr. Jin completed his undergraduate studies and received his medical degree from the Fourth Military Medical University in Xi'an, China.
 He received his doctorate degree in Molecular Biology from the University of Iowa.
 Dr. Jin's research interest is in the area of protein structure-function relationships.
 His laboratory's focus on two actin filament-associated regulatory proteins, troponin and calponin, as model systems.

-Dr. Jin is accepting new MS and PhD students for the 2019-20 academic year.
+Dr. Jin will consider new MS and PhD students for the 2020-21 academic year.